flunge/flunge.github.io/_posts/Research/2016-09-22-detection-faster-rcnn.markdown

 	If you have experience with Caffe, just follow the instruction below.

     ```
-	cd $FRCN/caffe-fast-rcnn
+	$ cd $FRCN/caffe-fast-rcnn
-    cp Makefile.config.example Makefile.config
+    $ cp Makefile.config.example Makefile.config

     # Modify Makefile.config, uncommment this line
     WITH_PYTHON_LAYER := 1
     # Modifiy Makefile.config according to your need, such as setup related to GPU support, cuDNN, CUDA version, Anaconda, OpenCV, etc.

     # After modification on Makefile.config
-    make -j4 # 4 is the number of core in your CPU, change it according to your computer CPU
+    $ make all -j4 # -j4 is for complilation acceleration only.
+4 is the number of core in your CPU, change it according to your computer CPU.
     # Suppose you have installed prerequites for PyCaffe, otherwise, go back to the Caffe installation instructions.
-    make pycaffe -j4
+    $ make pycaffe -j4
     ```

 5. Download pre-computed Faster R-CNN models

 	```
-    cd $FRCN
+    $ cd $FRCN
-	./data/scripts/fetch_faster_rcnn_models.sh
+	$ ./data/scripts/fetch_faster_rcnn_models.sh
     ```

 6. Run the demo